 The Emergency Department treats over 40,000 patients per year.
 Half of all patients admitted to Children’s are initially cared for in our department.
-An additional, seven-bed acute emergency treatment area opened in January 2007, which increased our total number of beds to 25; an additional 8 to 15 beds are available during evenings and weekends.
+Our new state of the art, 38 bed ED opened in April 2013.
 This increased capacity, along with a corresponding increase in physician, nursing and administrative personnel, has improved our ability to respond to our patients and community while ensuring optimal quality and efficiency.

-Approximately 150 residents from multiple programs throughout the Puget Sound region train in our ED each year.
+Approximately 200 residents from multiple programs throughout the Puget Sound region train in our ED each year.
 We are also invested in the education of medical, nursing, and paramedic students.
-The division sponsors an ACGME-approved pediatric emergency medicine fellowship program, recently expanded to accommodate six fellows with a background in either pediatrics or emergency medicine.
-Our faculty of 26 board-eligible/-certified PEM physicians and 30 board-eligible/-certified clinical pediatric physicians provides care in the ED and in related Urgent Care Centers.
+The division sponsors an ACGME-approved pediatric emergency medicine fellowship program, with six fellows with a background in either pediatrics or emergency medicine.
+Our group of approximately 30 PEM physicians and 30 clinical pediatric physicians provides care in the ED and in related Urgent Care Centers.